madlenivanova/batworld/README.md

 Setup your main components in **`/src/components`**.

 The current structure in Dato uses Sections and Elements inside each section.
-Elements are usually repetitive across BFs (for example Paragraph or Gallery), while Sections can differ, and might need to be adjusted manually.
+Elements are usually repetitive across bespoke features (for example Paragraph or Gallery), while Sections can differ, and might need to be adjusted manually.
+However, most stories have three types of sections: Intro, Feature, Footer, and those are currently predefined in the components folder.

+// Explain how to set it up in dato cms

 To define unique Sections for a story:
 2.1.
 Build them as components (for example SectionFeature.js);